AnyaLang/SBB_ML/README.md

 And since we are in Switzerland 🇨🇭, deploying BERT seemed like a good idea to train the model for our task!

-**1. Model architecture** In the following image, we can see the different sizes and architectures of the BERT model:
+**1. Model architecture** BERT is a transformer-based machine learning model designed for natural language processing.
+In the following image, we can see the different sizes and architectures of the BERT model:

 ![Bert](https://huggingface.co/blog/assets/52_bert_101/BERT-size-and-architecture.png)